Millennial AI

 Weeks 4-8

-We build the infrastructure.
-Data pipelines pull from your source systems on the cadence that matters: real-time for operational data, hourly for marketing metrics, daily for financial data.
-The warehouse is deployed with proper dimensional modeling, slowly changing dimensions for historical tracking, and a transformation layer that implements the business logic we defined in Phase 2.
-Data quality checks run on every pipeline load: freshness monitoring, row count validation, schema change detection, business rule verification.
-If something breaks, you know within minutes, not when someone complains about a dashboard.
+Pipelines pull from source systems at the cadence that matters: real-time for operational data, hourly for marketing, daily for financial.
+Warehouse goes live with dimensional modeling, slowly changing dimensions for history, and the transformation layer from Phase 2.
+Data quality checks run on every load: freshness monitoring, row count validation, schema change detection.
+If something breaks, you know within minutes.

 Deliverable: Deployed data warehouse, production data pipelines for all priority sources, data quality monitoring framework, and pipeline documentation